Have you ever wondered who specializes in treating physical disorders of the nervous system?

 Psychiatrists and Neurologists

 Psychiatrists and neurologists are medical professionals who work to improve the health of their patients, but they focus on different aspects of health.
 Psychiatrists work with patients to manage mental health conditions like depression, anxiety, and bipolar disorder.
-They may use a combination of therapy and medication to help their patients feel better.
+They may use therapy and medication to help their patients feel better.

 Neurologists, on the other hand, are specialists in diagnosing and treating conditions that affect the brain, spinal cord, and nervous system.
-This includes conditions such as Parkinson’s disease, Alzheimer’s disease, and epilepsy.
+It includes conditions such as Parkinson’s disease, Alzheimer’s disease, and epilepsy.
 They use various diagnostic tests and imaging techniques to determine the cause of their patient’s symptoms and develop a treatment plan.

 While there is some overlap between the two fields, there are also distinct differences.
 Sometimes, patients may need to see a psychiatrist and a neurologist to receive comprehensive care for their condition.
 For example, suppose a patient is experiencing symptoms of depression and is also diagnosed with Parkinson’s disease.
 In that case, they may see a psychiatrist for therapy to manage their depression and a neurologist to treat their Parkinson’s disease.